squareblob/MountAugusta/Constitution.md

 >
 > b.
 Not to be treated in a cruel or degrading way.

-III.
+III The right to freedom from discrimination based on identity, direcrly or indirectly.

+IV.
 The right to freedom of thought, belief and opinion.

-IV.
-The right to freedom of speech and writing with the following permitted exceptions
+V. The right to freedom of speech and writing with the following permitted exceptions

 > a.
 Deception that predictably contributes to harm (Fraud, Slander, Perjury, etc.) is not protected.
 “Harm” here means physical damage, lost time or property or labor, the creation of burdensome obligations or restrictions, or damage to one’s good name or reputation;
 >
 > b.
 Speech or writing that carries legal implications, such as dereliction threads, courtroom discussion, or bill votes.

-V. The right to freedom of association.

 VI.
+The right to freedom of association.

+VII.
 The right to peacefully assemble, demonstrate, and petition.

-VII.
+VIII.
 The right to privacy, which includes the right to be secure in person, houses, and effects, against unreasonable searches and seizures.

-VIII.
-The right to vote with guarantee the State or its representatives, apart from through means available to private individuals, shall not
+IX.
+The right to vote, apply for citizenship and own property with guarantee the State or its representatives, apart from through means available to private individuals, shall not

 > a.
 Prevent voter registration or remove existing voter registration;
 >